wso2-attic/ballerina-integrator/docs/content/src/learn/guides/testing/writing-tests-using-data-providers/README.md

 The backend has been implemented to accept user input and provide an output message.

 ## Developement
 It is implemented a service as 'hello' which has the function as sayHello.
-As an exmaple, if user provides an input as 'John', it will send the response to the client as 'Hello John'.
+As an example, if user provides an input as 'John', it will send the response to the client as 'Hello John'.

 ## Invoking the Service
  Navigate to the folder 'sending-a-simple-message-to-a-service' and start the 'hello service.'